devasia2112/os-scripts/README.md

 Design Philosophy: **Yin** and _Yang_

 While BackTrack requires a modified kernel for drivers of adapters to use promiscuous mode and so forth,
-TAILS is designed from the bottom up for encryption, privacy, and anonymity. _Nmap can't UDP throgh Tor._
+TAILS is designed from the bottom up for encryption, privacy, and anonymity. _Nmap can't UDP through Tor._
 **The intention of AttackVector Linux is to provide the capability to anonymize attacks
 _while warning the user when he or she takes actions that may compromize anonymity._**
 The two projects have different design philosophies that can directly conflict with one another.